diegoami/Diplado/README.md

 As described [here](https://steamcommunity.com/sharedfiles/filedetails/?id=285119009), make a copy of Modules\Native and name it Diplado or as you wish.

-Then download one of the latest release from **https://github.com/diegoami/Diplado/releases/** and extract it into said directory
+Then download one of the latest release from **https://github.com/diegoami/Diplado/releases/** and extract it into said directory.

-**master** releases contain changes which do not break compatibility with 4.3+ Steam for 1.174, while **develop** releases contain feature that might break downward compatibility with the base version, but contain more features and life improvements.
+**master** releases contain changes which do not break backward compatibility with 4.3+ Steam for 1.174, while **develop** releases contain feature that might break downward compatibility with the base version, but contain more features and life improvements.
 **minimal** just contains fixes.
+I advise you choose a **develop** release.

 That is why I work locally with separate modules, such as _Diplado_minimal_, _Diplado_master_ and _Diplado_develop_

 ## KNOWN ISSUES

 * Multiplayer seems to be broken in many places

 ## FIXES / FEATURES